Want to discover the best base building games on Steam? Well, you’ve come to the right place!

 Its deeply-rewarding gameplay loop is further complemented by an AI-driven storyteller known for its hilariously morbid and ridiculous gameplay scenarios.

 Oxygen Not Included is a challenging space survival sim that sees you commanding a space crew living beneath an alien planet’s surface.

 Gameplay has you assigning crew members to stations, gathering resources to keep them alive, and researching new technologies to improve your base.

 With oxygen extremely scarce, the stakes are considerably high, and one lousy call can easily result in a large portion of your colony getting wiped from existence for good.

 Temperatures can also rapidly rise or fall, pollution will start to build up quickly, and the mental states of your colonists are constantly in flux.

-Grounded offers a challenging survival sandbox experience set within a suburban backyard’s confines.
+Carrying on, Grounded offers a demanding survival sandbox experience set within a suburban backyard’s confines.

 The only catch is, you’ve been shrunk down to the size of an ant, and pretty much everything wants to kill you.

 One of your primary objectives in the game is to construct a base to rest your head at night, though finding safety in Grounded’s world isn’t that easy.